 Good Shabbos, Shabbat Shalom, Chag Sameach!
-Passover is sort of over, and there was a terrific amount of sharing of recipes through all types of social media, including my busy Facebook institution, Norene’s Kitchen!
-I concept I might proportion a few in their maximum famous picks for Passover cakes that they served to family and buddies, along with some hints for achievement.
+Passover is over, and there was a terrific amount of recipe sharing through social media, including my busy Facebook institution, Norene’s Kitchen!
+I thought I might share a few of their most famous picks for Passover cakes that they served to family and buddies, along with some hints for success.
 Happy baking!

 To replace 1 cup of flour in baking, use 5/8–3/4 cup (10–12 Tbsp potato starch or cake meal (or an aggregate sifted collectively).
 Another option is to use 3/4 cup ground almonds and 1/4 cup potato starch for each cup of flour.
 Some experimentation may be essential to attain the favored outcomes.

-Almond Meal: To update 1 cup of cake meal in Passover sponge desserts, use 1 cup of finely ground almonds/almond meal.
+Almond Meal: To replace 1 cup of cake meal in Passover sponge desserts, use 1 cup of finely ground almonds or almond meal.

-Passover Icing Sugar: Process 1 cup granulated sugar with 1/2 Tbsp potato starch on the Steel Blade of your meals processor (or in a blender) for two-three minutes, till pulverized.
+Passover Icing Sugar: Process 1 cup granulated sugar with 1/2 Tbsp potato starch on the Steel Blade of your food processor (or in a blender) for two to three minutes, till pulverized.
 The texture might be grainier than icing sugar.
 Makes 1 cup icing sugar.
-Passover baking powder and baking soda are gluten-loose/non-gebrocht.
-The Passover variations comprise potato starch, whereas ordinary baking powder and baking powder incorporate the cornstarch.
+Passover baking powder and baking soda are gluten-loose/non-broch.
+The Passover variations comprise potato starch, whereas ordinary baking powder and baking powder incorporate cornstarch.

 Leftover potato starch?
 Use it to thicken gravies, sauces, and puddings/kugels.
 Substitute 1 Tbsp potato starch for 1 Tbsp cornstarch or 2 Tbsp flour/matzo meal.
-Potato starch and ground almonds also can be used as a coating for fish or chicken and are gluten-unfastened.
+Potato starch and ground almonds can also be used as a coating for fish or chicken and are gluten-unfastened.
 Eggs-Act!
 When isolating eggs, they should be bloodless for excellent effects.
 Egg whites will whip as much as most volume if they’re at room temperature.
-Make positive to use clean, grease-unfastened beaters and a tumbler or metallic bowl, now not plastic, while whipping egg whites.
+Use clean, grease-unfastened beaters and a tumbler or metallic bowl, now not plastic, while whipping egg whites.

 Pan-tastic!
-If your tube pan doesn’t have a removable bottom, line the bottom of the pan with waxed paper or baking parchment that has been cut to in shape.
+If your tube pan doesn’t have a removable bottom, line the bottom with waxed paper or baking parchment that has been cut to shape.
 Leftover Sponge Cake?
-Layer cut-up cubes of cake with fruit and whipped cream (dairy or pareve) to make a trifle!
+Layer cut-up cake cubes with fruit and whipped cream (dairy or pareve) to make a trifle!
 Slices of stale sponge cake may be used to make French toast.

 PAULA’S CHOCOLATE QUINOA CAKE

-Adapted from The Healthy Jewish Kitchen: Fresh, Contemporary Recipes for Every Occasion by using Paula Shoyer (Sterling Epicure).
+This recipe was adapted from The Healthy Jewish Kitchen: Fresh, Contemporary Recipes for Every Occasion by Paula Shoyer (Sterling Epicure).

 Gluten-unfastened Pareve

 Baking maven Paula Shoyer writes: “I had heard the parable of chocolate cakes made with cooked quinoa and didn’t quite trust they’d sincerely be tasty.
-This cake is fantastically moist and scrumptious—wonderful for Passover and all 12 months round.”
+This cake is very moist and delicious—wonderful for Passover and all 12 months.”

 Cake: